 What are Robo advisors

-A robo advisor a technology-heavy alternative to trade stocks and commodities yourself, or to hire a financial advisor to do that for you, all of that at costs usually contained below 1%.
+A robo advisor a technology-heavy alternative to trade stocks and commodities yourself in Germany, or to hire a financial advisor to do that for you, all of that at costs usually contained below 1%.

 An algorithm is managing your portfolio of assets, automating as much as possible, in order to cut costs.